localstack/docs/content/en/tutorials/gitlab_ci_testcontainers/index.md

     network_mtu = 0
 ```

-`Control + X` to save and exit the file.
+`[CTRL] + [X]` to save and exit the file.
 The runner is ready to use.
 You can now run your pipeline by pushing changes to your project
 or from the dashboard, by going to `Build -> Pipelines` and using the `Run pipeline` button.

 ## Conclusion